 Foodies won't disappoint here in Hanoi.
 Across the city, there are numerous food carts and stalls.
-It's easy to find the Vietnamese egg coffee, which is made with yolks, sugar, milk, and coffee.
+It's easy to find Vietnamese egg coffee, which is made with yolks, sugar, milk, and coffee.
 You can't resist this rich, creamy food after a lot of walking on hot days.
-Other street food you should sample include Bun Cha, a dish of grilled pork and noodle served with broth and herbs, originated from Hanoi, and Banh Cuon, a dish prepared with rice, ground pork, wood ear mushroom and shallots.
+Other street food you should sample include Bun Cha, a dish of grilled pork and noodle served with broth and herbs, originating from Hanoi, and Banh Cuon, a dish prepared with rice, ground pork, wood ear mushroom, and shallots.

 It's a great idea to have some egg coffee on hot days

 3. Take a cyclo ride around the Old Quarter